BastianBlokland/novus/README.md

 You can either pass the source straight to the evaluator:
 `./bin/nove 'print(pow(42, 1.337))'`.

-or give a `.nov` source file to the evaluator:
+or give a `.ns` source file to the evaluator:
-`./bin/nove examples/fizzbuzz.nov`.
+`./bin/nove examples/fizzbuzz.ns`.

 ## Debugging